Corona Energy Reviews

 Other Corona Energy Meters

-If a customer doesn’t have AMR installed, they can submit meter readings manually through their online account – MyCorona.
+If a customer doesn’t have AMR installed, they can submit Corona Energy meter readings manually through their online account – MyCorona.
 AMR customers can also check their readings through the platform.

-There’s a brief guide to reading different types of meter available.
+There’s a brief guide to reading different types of meters available.
 To submit a reading, customers can log into MyCorona, email, or give them a call.

 Corona Energy Bills

 There’s not much information about payments on the Corona website, but it’s likely that a bill can be paid by bank transfer, Direct Debit or cheque online or over the phone.

 There’s no app available for customers, but many features are accessible through MyCorona.

 Corona claims to have a “100% on-time registration for customers switching”, so there should be as little disruption to your business as possible if they’re true to their word.

 There’s a page called ‘Switch to us’ in the footer of their website, but it doesn’t link anywhere.
 There’s not a huge amount of information available, so it would be more useful to go to them directly.

 There’s not much info about moving locations either, but giving them a call or logging into your online account would probably be the best place to start.